Betad by koira

 “Great, see you, bye!”
 Markus replied excitedly and hung up.

-15minutes later Joni stood in front of the door and rang the doorbell, he still felt weird, it seemed like such a long time since the last time he had been out and realised just how limited his life had been since the beginning of the year.
+15minutes later Joni stood in front of the door and rang the doorbell.
+He still felt weird, it seemed like such a long time since the last time he had been out and realized just how limited his life had been since the beginning of the year.
 He had been forced to neglect many of his friendships, he hadn’t been able to model in months, his life had revolved around home, the library and the gym, being available to Chris and his needs.
 How he hated looking back now, how loathsome that life had been.

 Markus opened the door with a bright smile, looking at him from head to toe.
 “You look great, man,” he said and held the door open.
 “Come in, come in, so great to see you!”
 He said and Joni gave him a slightly uncomfortable smile.

 “You’ve lost a bit of weight, haven’t you?”
 Markus noticed as Joni took his coat off.